 The Carthiginians were a Phoenicians people.
 The Phoenicians were a seafaring trading people centered in what is now Lebanon.
 The Phoenicians established trading colonies throughout the Mediterrean.
 The two major Phoenicians cities became Tyre and Carthage.
 Tyre was conquered by Nebuchadnezzer.
 Carthage was one of the key trading cities of the Mediterrean world.
 The city was located near modern Tunis on the Bay of Tunis.
 It was a Phoenician city, by tradition founded by Dido, a priestess expelled from Tyre.
 (9th century BC).
 Its strategic location and poweful fleet helped it to dominate Mediterrean trade.
 Carthiginian traders were legendary, Some Cartheginian vessels ranged as far as the Gulf of Guina to the south and Ireland to the north.
 The city's wealth grew from the fact that the major Mediterrean cities were in the east and imprtant resoures such as metals were located in the west (especially Spain).
 Carthage by its location and powerful fleet dominated the narrow passage between North Africa and Sicily that controlled trade between east and west.
 The city was governed by a powerfull oligarchy.
 The religion included child sacrifice which became an accepted part of Cartheginian culture.
 It also may have been a factor in limiting the population, a critical factor in the ensuing Punic Wars with Rome.

+The first Punic War was fought for control of the strategic islands of Sicily and Corsica.
+It wasthe Scilians that that involved the rising Roman Republic in their relatively minor squables with Cartahage.
+The conflict morphed into one of the great warsofthe ancient world.
 Carthage for years had struggled with Syracuse and other Greek city states for control of Sicily.
-There were also cionflicts between city states on Sicily.
+There were also conflicts between city states on Sicily.
 The city of Messana besieged by Syracused appealed to both Carthage and Rome for assistance.
 The Carthiguans arrived first and negotiated a peace.
 Rome dispatched a substantial force to Sicily, ejected the Cartheginians and seized substantial areas of the island.
-Rome was not yet a major naval power.
-Cartheginian fleets destroyed weak naval forces at the beginning of the war.
+When the Casrtheginians had to fight on land, they hired mercenasries.
+Their leader in Sicily as the war continued was Hamilcar Barca from aprominent Carheginian aristocratic family.
+The Roman Republic had a powerful citizen army.
+Rome was not yet a major naval power, but as the war developed, it becme primarily a naval war.
+Cartheginian fleets destroyed weak Roman naval forces at the beginning of the war.
 The Romans gradually learned from these defeats and built increasingly powerful fleets.
 Roman fleets achieved substantial naval victories at Mylae (260 BC) and Cape Ecnomus (256 BC).
 The Cartheginians defeated a Roman expedition to Africa.
-Hamilcar Barca defeated a Roman effort to seize the rich agricukltural lands of Lilybaecum.
+Hamilcar defeated a Roman effort to seize the rich agricultural lands of Lilybaeum on icily.
 The Roman naval victory off the Aegadian Islands (241 BC) convinced the Catheginians to sue for peace.
 As part of the peace treaty, Carthage ceeded all its colonies in Sicily.
+Rome saddled Cartahage with huge reparations.
 The merchant families who were hurt by the peace settlement attempted to seize control of Carthage.
-Intercine figting continued for some time (240–238 BC).
+Intercine fighting continued for some time (240–238 BC).
 Hamilcar Barca supressed the revolt.
-Spain at the time was an important source of wealth in the Mediterrrean world, especially metals.
-Cathage had coastal trading colonies in Spain, but did not contyrol the interior.
+Spain at the time was an important source of wealth in the Mediterrraean world, especially metals, primarily silver.
+This helped pay off the debt to Rome.
+Carthage had coastal trading colonies in Spain, but did not control the interior.
 He then launched military expeditions in Spain to compensate for the loss of the Sicilian colonies.
 Another general, Hasdrubal, persued further expeditions in Spain.

 More than a half century of peace followed Carthage's defeat in the Second Punic War.
 Without a navy, Carthage was no longer a threat to Rome.
 Carthage did recover commercially and regained some oif its former prosperity.
 Cartheginian society, however, remained deeply divided.
 Cato the Elder campaigned to destoy Carthage totally.
 The Mumidians began seizing territory south of Carthage.
 Cartheginians pleaded with the Romans to intervene.
 When the declined, the Cartheginians did resist with military force.
 Cato used this essentially as a pretext for war.
 A Roman army and naval force under Scipio Africanus Majorunder besiged Carthage. `After a long siege with the population near starvatioin, the Romans breached the city walls.
 Fighting in the city was housevto house.
 With onlyba small part of the population still alive, the Cartheginians surrendered.
 The survivors were sold into slavery and the city razed to the ground.

 The Cartheginians were reviled by classical authors.
 This may be a example of how history is written by the victors.
 The Cartheginians fought both Greeks and Romans.
 There are no surviving Cartheginian accounts of the Punic Wars.
 One often cited condemnatioin of the Cartheginians was child sacrifice.
 Here it is difficult just how accurate the Greek and Roman actually are.
 The Carthegenians did practice child sacrifice and many modern historians believe that it was of some importance.
 There is some archeological evidence to support this view.
 One largely unanswered questioin is given the importance of seapower in the Punic Wars is how the Mediterrean's great naval power (Cathage) could have been defeated by a land power (Rome) which began the war with weak naval forces.
-Most historians assign great importance to the divusions in Cartheginian society.
+Most historians assign great importance to the divisions in Cartheginian society.
 The relative size of the popuilation may be another important factor.
-Some militarian historians contend that in the end the Roman capacity to come to grips with the eneny and leataly deliver cold steel was the deciding factor.
+Some militarian historians contend that in the end the Roman capacity to come to grips with the eneny and leathaly deliver cold steel was the deciding factor.
 This proved to be the deciding factor in Rome's subsequent wars.
+The impact of the Punic Wars cannot be overemphasized in how it impacred Roman society.
+The destruction of Carthage left Rome without any powerful resistance in the West and expanded poweer to take on states to the east.
+While Rome was able to overwhealm foreign powers, overseas expansion caused an increase in social tensions.
+Domestic conflict and class struggles becme the main danger to the Roman Republic.

 Strauss, Barry.
-Masters of Command: Alexabder, Hannibal, Caesar, and the Genius of Leadership (2012).
+Masters of Command: Alexander, Hannibal, Caesar, and the Genius of Leadership (2012).

 [Return to Main early war page]